TheSaltChip/PuzzleMovementGame/README.md

 The code in this repo is a Unity project on Unity version 2021.3.30f1 with URP.
 You need to download that version of Unity to open this project without issues.

 ### Branches
+Release-master-thesis-version is the final version of this game for the master thesis.

 Eval1 is how the game was at the time of the first evaluation.

 Eval2 is how the game was at the time of the second evaluation.